btrfs/btrfs-workflow/group-development.md

 ## tl;dr developer workflow

-1. Write code off of your base.
+1. Write code off of your base
-2. Merge the `ci` branch from the btrfs tree.
-3. Push to your local repo, submit a pull request against the base branch.
-3.1.
-Skip 2 and submit the pull request against the branch `ci` (against `btrfs/linux`)
+2. Submit the pull request against the branch `ci` (against `btrfs/linux`) 2.1 Alternatively you can also merge the `ci` branch and then send the pull request
-4. Submit your patches to linux-btrfs@vger.kernel.org.
+3. Submit your patches to linux-btrfs@vger.kernel.org.
-5. Await clean CI run and patch reviews.
+4. Test your changes, either on your testing setup or on the github CI
-6. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.
+5. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.
-7. Close the issue and remove the project card on the project page https://github.com/btrfs/linux/projects/1
-8. Close the pull request at https://github.com/btrfs/linux/pulls (and eventually all your stale pull requests)

 ## Who should review my patches?